-Did you purchase a ticket to a show or other event that was cancelled because of COVID-19?
+Are you wondering about your rights as a consumer, in particular with the introduction of the vaccination passport?
+Have you purchased a ticket for a show or other event that was cancelled because of COVID-19?
 The following questions may be of interest to you.

 The merchant may offer you a credit instead of a cash reimbursement or propose a new date for the event.
 You are free to accept or reject the merchant’s offer.

-What can I do if the merchant refuses to reimburse me? i
+What can I do if the merchant refuses to reimburse a ticket for an event that was cancelled because of COVID-19? i

 You are entitled to claim a reimbursement, even if the merchant announces that the event is to be held at a later date, regardless of whether that date has been determined.
 If the merchant refuses to reimburse you, you can send the merchant a formal demand stating that you expect to be reimbursed; otherwise you will submit your case to the courts.